-This is one of the fastest papers I ever wrote.
+This is one of the fastest papers I have ever written.
 It was a great collaboration with Tomás Lejarraga from the Universitat de les Illes Balears.
 Why was it great?
 Because it is one of the rare cases (at least in my academic life) where all people involved in a project contribute equally and quickly.
 Often, the weight of a contribution lies with one person which slows down things – with Tomás this was different – we were often sitting in front of a computer writing together (have never done this before, thought it would not work).
 Surprisingly this collaborative writing worked out very well and we had the skeleton of the paper within an afternoon.
 This was followed by many hours of tuning and tacking turns – but in principle we wrote the most important parts together – which was pretty cool.

 Even cooler – you can do eye-tracking in groups, using our code.